-While a very good game, Heavy Rain uses this when Norman tries to deduce who the Origami Killer is.
-While playing a video of a fight between him and the killer from earlier in the game he notices that he has a golden watch, therefore he is or was a cop because the station always gives that model for promotions.
+Heavy Rain: While Norman is playing a video of a fight between himself and the Origami Killer from earlier in the game he notices that the killer has a golden watch, therefore he is or was a cop because the station always gives that model for promotions.

-Even worse in L.A.
-Noire where in one case Cole deduces that from the corpse of a recently stabbed victim he finds a ticket, therefore the fighter you were looking for is in the theater.
-Wait what?
-Even your Partner lampshades this.
+L.A.
+Noire: Cole deduces that from the corpse of a recently stabbed victim he finds a ticket, therefore the fighter you were looking for is in the theater.
+Even your Partner lampshades this as ludicrous.

 In Sam And Max Save The World: "Bright Side of the Moon", Sam figures out Roy G. Biv's identity through a long chain of reasoning that has nothing to do with the actual clue in his name (a mnemonic for the colours of the rainbow).